 Full Time German Teacher – Fall 2015

-Emerson Waldorf School is currently seeking an enthusiastic and experienced part time teacher of German for Grades 1 - 8, to begin the Fall of 2015.
+Emerson Waldorf School is currently seeking an enthusiastic and experienced full time teacher of German for Grades 1 - 8, to begin the Fall of 2015.
 We are looking to hire a teacher with Waldorf training who demonstrates a passion for teaching out of anthroposophy, a deep love for children and who aspires to work in a highly cooperative atmosphere.
 The ideal candidate will also be a native German speaker.

 Ecology or Mechanics Teacher: Short-term, Part-time